On the completeness of contraction map proof method for holographic entropy inequalities: Main theorem

 For later purposes, we will now define \textit{virtual edges}. \begin{definition}[Virtual edges] Consider a graph $G=(V,E)$.
 We define a virtual edge $0_E$ between non-adjacent vertices $v,v'\in V$.
 That is,

 for $v,v'\in V$ such that

-We set its edge weight $|0_E|$ infinite \footnote{In principle, the edge weight $|0_E|$ can be set to an arbitrarily large but finite value so that it is larger than the maximum distance in $G$.
+We set its edge weight $|0_E|$ infinite \footnote{In principle, the edge weight $|0_E|$ can be set to an arbitrarily large but finite value so that it is larger than the largest distance in $G$.
+For a weighted graph $G$, this means that $|0_E|$ is larger than its largest distance, i.e., the largest sum of edge weights over all paths.
 Without loss of generality, we set it to be infinite.}, i.e.,

 \end{definition}